CANADA FX DEBT-C$ nears 10-month high as jobs gain boosts rate hike chances

 3 Min Read

-(Adds analyst quotes and details on rate hike chances and CFTC data; updates prices) * Canadian dollar at C$1.2885, or 77.61 U.S. cents * Loonie touches its strongest since Sept.
-8 at C$1.2860 * Bond prices lower across a steeper yield curve * 10-year yield reaches a two-year high at 1.894 percent By Fergal Smith TORONTO, July 7 (Reuters) - The Canadian dollar strengthened on Friday to nearly a 10-month high against its U.S. counterpart after stronger-than-expected domestic jobs data boosted chances of an interest rate increase by the Bank of Canada as soon as next week.
+* Canadian dollar at C$1.2894, or 77.56 U.S. cents * Loonie touches its strongest since Sept.
+8 at C$1.2888 * Bond prices lower across a steeper yield curve * 10-year yield reaches a two-year high at 1.886 percent By Fergal Smith TORONTO, July 7 (Reuters) - The Canadian dollar strengthened on Friday to a nearly 10-month high against its U.S. counterpart after stronger-than-expected domestic jobs data boosted chances of an interest rate increase by the Bank of Canada as soon as next week.
 Canada's economy added 45,300 jobs last month, topping the 10,000 gain forecast by economists.
+The unemployment rate dipped to 6.5 percent, even as more people were looking for work.
 "It is a pretty solid report ... if you were leaning toward a hike in July this would do nothing to dissuade you," said Andrew Kelvin, senior rates strategist at TD Securities.
+Chances of an increase at next week's rate meeting rose to 91 percent from 86 percent before the jobs report, data from the overnight index swaps market showed.
 Expectations of a rate increase have been rising since top Bank of Canada officials said in June that a pair of 2015 interest rate cuts had done their job in cushioning the economy from collapsing oil prices.
-Chances of a hike at next week's rate meeting rose to 93 percent from 86 percent before the jobs report, data from the overnight index swaps market showed.
-The market has fully priced in an increase by September and has implied an 80 percent chance of a second hike by December.
-Strengthening of the domestic economy can convince investors that the central bank will not just raise rates next week but continue to raise them, said Brad Schruder, director of corporate sales and structuring at BMO Capital Markets.
-"That's why you are seeing the Canadian dollar outperform in the way it has."
-At 4 p.m.
-EDT (2000 GMT), the Canadian dollar was trading at C$1.2885 to the greenback, or 77.61 U.S. cents, up 0.7 percent.
-The currency touched its strongest since Sept.
-8 at C$1.2860, while it rose 0.6 percent for the week.
-The loonie strengthened even as prices of oil , one of Canada's major exports, fell 2.8 percent and the U.S. dollar climbed.
-The greenback rose against a basket of major currencies after a report showed the U.S. economy also created more jobs than expected in June.
-Speculators cut bearish bets on the loonie for a sixth straight week, data from the U.S. Commodity Futures Trading Commission and Reuters calculations showed.
-Canadian dollar net short positions fell to 39,372 contracts as of July 3 from 49,495 a week earlier.
-Canadian government bond prices were lower across a steeper yield curve.
-The 10-year declined 43 Canadian cents to yield 1.884 percent.
-The yield reached its highest intraday since June 2015 at 1.894 percent, while the gap between it and the U.S. equivalent narrowed by 3.3 basis points to -50.2 basis points.
-(Editing by Steve Orlofsky and Tom Brown)
+At 9:24 a.m.
+ET (1324 GMT), the Canadian dollar was trading at C$1.2894 to the greenback, or 77.56 U.S. cents, up 0.7 percent.
+The currency's weakest level of the session was C$1.2994, while it touched its strongest since Sept.
+8 at C$1.2888.
+The loonie strengthened even as prices of oil, one of Canada's major exports, fell.
+U.S. crude was down 1.82 percent at $44.69 a barrel after data showed U.S. production rose last week just as Organization of the Petroleum Exporting Countries exports hit a 2017 high, casting doubts on efforts by producers to curb oversupply.
+The U.S. dollar rose against a basket of major currencies after U.S. job growth surged more than expected in June and employers increased hours for workers, signs of labor market strength that could keep the Federal Reserve on course for a third interest rate increase this year despite benign inflation.
+Canadian government bond prices were lower across a steeper yield curve, with the two-year down 4 Canadian cents to yield 1.165 percent and the 10-year falling 41 Canadian cents to yield 1.881 percent.
+The 10-year yield reached its highest intraday since June 2015 at 1.886 percent, while the gap between the two-year yield and its U.S. equivalent narrowed by 2.6 basis points to -23.8 basis points, its narrowest since Oct.
+18, as Canadian government bonds underperformed.
+(Editing by Steve Orlofsky)